(photo by Stephanie Pruneau)

 Perhaps I’ve blathered on a bit too much, and made it sound confusing.
 If you feel that way, I apologize.
 But just remember this:

-BEFORE YOU THINK YOU SHOULD GET HEAVIER STRINGS AND DO GUITAR MODIFICATIONS OR BUY A NEW GUITAR JUST FOR SLDIE... just put a slide on a finger and make some noise.
-If you give yourself time to experiment you may even find you don't need to do any modifications at all.
+BEFORE YOU THINK YOU SHOULD GET HEAVIER STRINGS AND DO GUITAR MODIFICATIONS OR BUY A NEW GUITAR JUST FOR SLIDE... just put a slide on a finger and make some noise.
+If you give yourself time to experiment you may even find you don't need to do any modifications at all, or perhaps only minor ones.
 Have fun getting your feet wet and don’t be afraid to make mistakes.
 Mistakes are good.
 That's how we measure our progress.
 Sometimes "mistakes" can lead us to accidental discoveries.
 Incidentally, some of my favorite riffs I discovered "accidentally".
 Your beginning attempts at playing with slide probably won't sound too pleasing to you or anyone else within ear shot.
 So just be patient.
 Your friends and family should just be grateful you're not playing the bagpipes.
 And don’t forget to listen to the old blues recordings of slide players like Robert Johnson, Blind Blake (yes he did some slide work too), Memphis Minnie, Elmore James, Bukka White, Son House, Tampa Red,… there are many others.
 Also listen to the more recent amazing slide players which include Duane Allman, Sonny Landreth, Ry Cooder, Derek Trucks, Leo Kottke, Jeff Beck, Colin James, Johnny Winter, Bonnie Raitt, George Harrison and many more.
 You’ll hear differing styles, tunings and techniques from these awesome players, past and present.
 There are plenty of amazing videos on the internet which showcase phenomenal slide playing.
 Listen, watch and try to do what you see and hear.
 That way you’ll be inspired by and learning from the best in the world, past and present.
 Start simple though.
 And remember,... you won't learn to play slide by just reading,... you'll learn it by doing.
 Reading is useful though to understand the head theory of the concept.

 If nothing else, my wish is that from what I’ve presented here you will be inspired to discover and follow your own path in learning this cool technique of playing guitar.